Skip to content

 To become a game warden in Mississippi, applicants must meet the Mississippi Department of Wildlife baseline standards:

-Mississippi conservation officers enforce both freshwater fishing and wildlife laws.
-Mississippi wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Mississippi wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau.
+The demands of Delta wetland and freshwater fisheries enforcement along the Mississippi River corridor shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + 2 years college or experience — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau for the official, current requirements before applying.